mandelsoft/spiff/README.md

 list denoting the list of path elements for the reference.
 If no argument or an undefined (`~~`) is given, the actual field path is used.

+Please note, that a given sole reference will not be evaluated as expression, if its value should be used, it must be transformed to an expression, for example by denoting `(ref)` or `[] ref` for a list expression.

 Alternatively the `merge` operation could be used, for example `merge foo.bar`.
 The difference is that `stub` does not merge, therefore the field will still be merged (with the original path in the document).

 ### `(( eval(foo "." bar ) ))`